luizen/als-tools/README.md

     ```
     > Where *plugin1* and *plugin2*, etc, should be the names of the plugins to locate projects using them.
     > Example: dotnet run --no-build --locate="Abbey Road Vinyl";HG-2;bx_solo

+## Next steps
+- Export to Text, CSV, HTML, etc.
+- Find a way to locate plugins using LiteDb own API.